A-Z International Dining Guide: Off The Grid Greenville #local edition

 Dominican Republic

-Owners Ana and Hector, proud natives of the Dominican Republic, are serving up soulful dishes featuring vibrant Latin flavors, conveniently located off Woodruff Road.
+Owners Ana and Hector, proud natives of the Dominican Republic, are serving up soulful dishes featuring vibrant Latin flavors, conveniently located off Wade Hampton Blvd.
 Our recommendation?
 Go for the mofongo, a garlicky green plantain mash (garlic shrimp pictured) with chicharron, that’s pure comfort food, or the ropa vieja beef marinated in the namesake sofrito and slow-braised.
 No matter what you choose, this one-of-a-kind spot is a flavorful passport to the islands—no airfare required.

 Image Provided.